Winzana/sherl-sdk-js/docs/docs/calendar/calendar.md

   streetAddress?: string;
 }
 ```

-This call return a boolean.
+This call return a boolean, true if the location is available.